 JC Collins was a strong, physical man.
-He was built for a job on the construction crew building the lift bridge over the Missouri River.
+He was built for a job on the construction crew building the lift bridge over the Missouri River in 1913 and 1914.
 It was such raw fresh country, that JC figured he could blend in with the people.
 Why, the bridge itself didn’t even have an official name that everybody used.
 Some folk called it the Snowden Bridge, others called it the Nohly bridge.
 It depended on which side of the Missouri River claimed the bridge.
 People from the south, down by Sidney, Montana called it the Nohly Bridge.

 Them few hardy souls that lived up north called it the Snowden Bridge.
 JC took up with the Snowden side on the north.
 It was surprising how the Missouri River could divide people and law enforcement.
 To the south, people were farming around Cartwright, Sidney, and Fairview.
 The north side, especially the further west of Williston you went, folk were a little more independent, still clinging to the trapper/trader/voyageur culture shared with Canada.